ManuelArdid/TextVentura/README.md

 Being open-source and featuring simple, well-documented code, TextVentura is highly adaptable to the needs of your project.
 Whether you're a novice developer or an experienced programmer, you can easily modify and extend the engine to suit your creative vision.

-In the following repository, you can find an example of a simple game created with TextVentura.
+In the following repository https://github.com/ManuelArdid/TextVentura-Herthal/, you can find an example of a simple game created with TextVentura (written in spanish).
 Simply replace the .dat file to try it out and see the possibilities for yourself.